KidkArolis/space-router/docs/content/_index.md

 `route` is an object of shape `{ url, pathname, params, query, search, hash, pattern, data }`:

-- `url` the full relative url string including query string and hash if any
+- `url` full relative url string including query string and hash if any
 - `pathname` the pathname portion of the target url, which can include named segments
-- `params` params to interpolate into the named pathname segments
+- `params` params extracted from the named pathname segments
-- `query` the query object that will be passed through `qs.stringify`
+- `query` query object that was parsed with `qs.parse`
+- `search` full unparsed query string
-- `hash` the hash fragment to append to the url of the url
+- `hash` hash fragment
 - `pattern` the matched route pattern as defined in the route config
-- `data` the array of nested matched route objects with any metadata you've put into your routes
+- `data` an array of nested matched route objects with any metadata found in the route config

 Listen returns a `dispose` function that stops listening to url changes.